hindu-comm/weblogs/manasataramgini/2015/07/2015-07-20_this-time-its-the-big-mans-story-2.md

 now.”

 Junkberg, true to his word, had placed BK Gupta as a professor at the famous medical center at mlecchānām Hastināpura.
-Hence, Gupta did not care to check if he got the job at Vidrum’s medical school or not.
+Hence, Guptadid not care to check if he got the job at Vidrum’s medical school or not.
 He was now acknowledged as a rising star in a brisk gladiatorial competition with Sonenberg who had also obtained his own faculty